 'Am I Really That Bad?'

-In 1977's The Greatest, Borgnine (left) played Angelo Dundee, corner man to boxer Muhammad Ali (center, as himself, with John Marley).
+The Greatest, Borgnine (left) played Angelo Dundee, corner man to boxer Muhammad Ali (center, as himself, with John Marley).

 In 1977's The Greatest, Borgnine (left) played Angelo Dundee, corner man to boxer Muhammad Ali (center, as himself, with John Marley).
 Phil Sandlin/AP